scarlett-foundation/scarlett-core/Scarlett-Lightpaper.md

 The result is a self-managed treasury that behaves like a decentralised venture fund—continuously reinvesting in growth.

+> *Emissions can also be allocated to token creators through the Launch Module (see Section 6), based on the market performance of tokens launched on Scarlett's native DEX.
+This prevents the "down-only" subsidy problem seen in dTAO and rewards tokens that generate real economic energy.*

 ### Pillar 3: A Multi-Layered Application Environment

 Scarlett supports two development tracks, optimised for different use cases: